-TaxMate – Most Accurate PAYE calculator in Kenya
+TaxMate – Accurate & KRA-compliant PAYE and Net pay calculator in Kenya

 Calculation based on official KRA PAYE calculation guidelines.

 This calculator automatically applies KRA tax bands to your taxable pay to find your eligible monthly PAYE.
-Enter your Gross pay and click calculate to find your monthly PAYE.
+To calculate your PAYE, enter your Gross pay and let the calculator do the work for you.

 Your tax rate per month or per year is calculated by subtracting all allowable deductions from your gross salary to determine your chargeable income (taxable income after all deductions).